daxoron/daxoron/README.md

 # 👋 Hello  I'm Anish Kr Singh!
 - Handle @daxoron Across All Coding Platforms
 - I'm A Sport Programmer and a Web Developer.
-- I'm experienced in C/C++,HTML5, CSS3, JavaScript .
+- I'm experienced in C/C++, HTML5, CSS3, JavaScript .
 Moreover in Bash, VCS, Python and Bootstrap.
-- I'm 21 and have intermediate level of experience in mentioned technologies.
+- I'm 21 and have Intermediate Level of Experience in Mentioned Technologies.
-- You can reach me on email : daxoron.dev@gmail.com
+- You Can Reach Me on Email : daxoron.dev@gmail.com

 # 🌱 My GitHub Stats!
 <hr>